-In accordance with Article 108 of the Articles of Association, Mr. WONG Fong Pak, Mr. LEUNG Wah Kan and Mr. MAN Wai Hung will retire from office by rotation at the forthcoming Annual General Meeting and, being eligible, offer themselves for re-election.
+In accordance with Article 108 of the Articles of Association, Mr. Ho Nai Nap, Mr. Lai Kin Jerome and Mr. Cheung Ying Sheung will retire from office by rotation at the forthcoming Annual General Meeting and, being eligible, offer themselves for re-election.

-The Company has received annual confirmation of independence from each of the three Independent Non-executive Directors, Mr. IP Shing Hing, Mr. LAI Kin Jerome and Mr. CHEUNG Ying Sheung that they have met all the factors concerning their independence as set out in Rule 3.13 of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules") and that there are no other factors which may affect their independence.
+The Company has received annual confirmation of independence from each of the three Independent Non-executive Directors, Mr. IP Shing Hing, Mr. LAI Kin Jerome and Mr. CHEUNG Ying Sheung that they have met all the factors concerning their independence as set out in Rule 3.13 of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") and that there is no other factor which may affect their independence.
 The Company's board of directors (the "Board") considers these Independent Non-executive Directors to be independent.